devenjarvis/sushi/README.md

 - Color coded pass/fail indicator for previously run commands

 Some critical missing features include:
-- Tab complete only works if you select one of the autocomplete options
 - TUI formatting can be weird sometimes :shrug:
 - Lots of things probably